 ….Put your science cap on, this is where we get to put our heads in the laboratory!

 There are three basic stages of protein synthesis:

 RNA is created so it can go and instruct the making of protein.
 So, protein synthesis begins with DNA.
 The reason for this is simple: DNA contains the genetic information for everything in our bodies.
 From skin cells to hormones, it all originates from DNA.
 Within our DNA, there are sequences of nucleotides (building blocks, of DNA and RNA) that form a code to make the proteins, a vital part of existence.
-During transcription, In the nucleus of a cell, enzymes make a RNA copy using a portion of DNA.
+During transcription, in the nucleus of a cell, enzymes make an RNA copy using a portion of DNA.
 The RNA is then transformed into a messenger RNA (mRNA) and leaves the nucleus through the pores and gets into the cytoplasm.
 Here, the mRNA mixes with the ribosome, which begins the process of protein synthesis.

-Basically, at this stage an amino acid activating enzyme (adaptor) is connected to an amino acid so it can be energized and have enough strength to continue its journey.
+Basically, at this stage an amino acid activating enzyme (adaptor) is connected to an amino acid so it can be energised and have enough strength to continue its journey.
 The tRNA molecule brings an amino acid that is coded for by codons on the mRNA.
 Amino acids are bonded together as the mRNA moves through the ribosome.

-Remember: that it takes many amino acids to make up one protein, so this is the point where one amino acid is attached to an adaptor.
+Remember: it takes many amino acids to make up one protein, so this is the point where one amino acid is attached to an adaptor.
 Therefore, there must be a way to link these amino acids into a single protein in order to complete protein synthesis.
 This is where the ribosome comes in which is often termed ‘a protein factory’ for its competency in producing proteins.
 It reads the code created by condons in the transferral stage and then links all the amino acids.
-Once done the mRNA signals STOP.
-The ribosome releases the mRNA and the amino acid, and a protein has been made.
+Once done the mRNA signals STOP; the ribosome releases the mRNA and the amino acid, and a protein has been made.

 How much is enough?